Save-the-Date: Jazz Square Celebration: International Jazz Day at Union United Methodist Church on Wednesday, April 30th

 Julia Block is a fourth-year student pursuing a B.A. in Media and Screen Studies and English at Northeastern University.
 She is interested in expanding her skills in multiple disciplines, focusing on merging the written word with audiovisual media to express ideas and convey meaningful narratives.

 Research Assistant, Ph.D.
-Student in History
+Student in English

 Andres Garcia